casteluc/snake-game/README.md

 # snakeGame
-My version of the Snake Game made with Python and Pygame
+My simple version of the Snake Game made with Python and Pygame

 ## Running the game